Job Type: Full time, Salaried

 Testing process may include the following:

-General written exam; Dispatch specific test, Physical ability exam; Psychological exam; Oral board and Sheriff’s interview.
+General written exam with a dispatch specific test, physical ability exam; psychological exam; oral board and interview.

 A Lake County E911 Operator must be able to complete a physical exam which consists of, but is not limited to, the following examinations: